Firelack/apptimer/README.md

 ## 🚨 Warning

-- Different versions of the app use separate files to save progress.
+- Different versions of the app code use separate files to save progress.
 If you switch between versions, your progress may not be saved.